weidai11/website/systemd/README.md

 You should re-run `install.sh` to re-install the scripts if they change.

+## Systemd Units

+The timer and service files are called units.
+Units for the system that are created by the administrator are placed in `/etc/systemd/system`.
+Also see [systemd.unit(5) man page](https://www.freedesktop.org/software/systemd/man/systemd.unit.html).

+In contrast, units installed by a package manager are placed in `/usr/lib/systemd/system`.
+And software installed by the administrator would place their units in `/usr/local/lib/systemd/system`.

 ## System-update

 The system-update script updates the system once a day without user prompts.
 The script applies all updates, and not just security updates.
 The warez includes a Systemd service, timer and script.
 The `system-update` script is placed at `/usr/sbin/system-update.sh`.